Internship Components & Eligibility

 Huakaʻi

-On four Fridays of the internship, interns will not report to their work site but rather hop in a PIPES van for a day-long huakaʻi to a special place on Hawaiʻi Island.
+On four Fridays of the internship, interns will not report to their work site but rather hop in a PIPES van for a day-long huakaʻi to various sites on Hawaiʻi Island.
 Wherever we traverse that day, we learn about the space from the hosts and do some hanahana (service learning) to give back to the area and people for hosting us.
 These huakaʻi are great opportunities not only for interns and staff to be together as a cohort but also to form and deepen connections to place and community.

 Symposium & Reflection Camp